 Tracking What You Cannot See

-Throughout my years working in face tracking, I’ve observed a superstition among engineers and researchers that you cannot track facial landmarks (features like the eyebrows, eyes, and mouth) when they fall outside the camera view.
+Throughout my years working in face tracking, I observed a superstition among engineers and researchers that you cannot track facial landmarks (features like the eyebrows, eyes, and mouth) when they fall outside the camera view.
 This belief is not entirely true.
 You don’t need to see an eyebrow to know whether it’s raising or furrowing, and you don’t need to see the nose to know when it’s wrinkling.

 Our faces bulge, stretch, and wrinkle uniquely with each facial action.
 I have used these changes to train labelers to recognize and accurately classify discrete expressions from skin movement alone.
 With well-directed documentation, a comprehensive set of examples, and a high-quality camera, you can extrapolate bounds of information with a limited FOV.

 The minimal FOV required for eye-tracking is often enough to track a handful of actions.
 View A (in the image set below) is most reflective of what a gaze-based tracker view may look like.
 Though the main goal of eye tracking cameras is to cover just enough of the eye to observe changes in gaze, its potential is much greater.
 Even with this concentrated view, you can still detect upper lid raiser (AU5), cheek raiser (AU6), and lid tightener (AU7) with a relatively high degree of certainty.
-These actions are useful for their applications in measuring attention, emotion, and engagement; they are also crucial signals in communication.
+These actions are useful for their applications in measuring attention, reactions, and engagement; they are also crucial signals in communication.

 NOTE TO READERS: I left Facebook in late 2019, because the entire AR/VR organization would only offer me short-term employment.